phplrt/phplrt/docs/examples/go-aop.md

 # Go!
 AOP Pointcuts

 Below is an example of a [Go!
-AOP](https://github.com/goaop/framework) pointcuts grammar
+AOP](https://github.com/goaop/framework) pointcuts grammar.

 ## Grammar